 - Selected Professions Fellowships: These are available for women who are entering male-dominated fields.
 Applicants must pursue full-time enrollment during the fellowship year in one of the designated programs.
 Awards range from $5,000 to $18,000.

 For low-income adults:

 - Jeannette Rankin Women’s Scholarship Fund: This fund provides scholarships for women who are at least 35 years old.
-Applicants must be pursuing vocational education, associate’s degrees, or first-time bachelor’s degrees at regionally or ACICS-accredited institutions.
+Applicants must be pursuing vocational education, associate’s degrees, or first-time bachelor’s degrees at regionally-accredited institutions.

 - Adult Students in Scholastic Transition: Scholarships are available to adult students who are challenged economically, physically, or socially and want to improve their situations by furthering their education.
 Scholarships range from $2,000 to $10,000.

 This list intends to give you an idea of the private scholarship options that are available.
 It is not all-inclusive, and you should perform scholarship searches on your own to find the most compatible options.